Scholartis Press (London, UK)

 As is common with Scholartis Press books, a summary of pertinent book details is included: besides the title, author and publisher, the printer (Crypt House Press Ltd., Gloucester), type (12 pt.
 Baskerville) and limited edition details (600 copies total including 580 for sale, with 25 of those signed and numbered).

-The rear endpapers includes a bookseller tag, in this case The Times Book Club, 42 Wigmore St., W1 (London).
+The rear endpapers include a bookseller tag, in this case, The Times Book Club, 42 Wigmore St., W1 (London).
 This was a prestigious bookstore run by the London Times, which had its own book club and lending library.

 Eric Partridge had the (maybe, probably not) privilege of having the final book (#6) in the Benington Books series, a collection of essays (many previously published) entitled Literary Sessions, published in 1932.
 By and large, the book and jacket are the same as the Brophy title (#1 in the series) above.
 The plain jacket includes the title, author and Eric Partridge imprint on the spine, title author and imprint on the jacket front, a blurb and price 7s/6d) on the front jacket flap.